andrzejmizera/MEcGANs/README.md

 # Running of trained generators

-Saved generator models used in the experiments described in the manuscript can be obtained by downloading the 'Results.zip' folder from [here](https://data.mendeley.com/datasets/jk3wr7crj7/1).
+Saved generator models used in the experiments described in the manuscript are placed in the 'Checkpoints' folder available [here](https://data.mendeley.com/datasets/jk3wr7crj7/1).
+The saved generator model files are named Generator_<number of training iteration>.npz.

 To load and run a pretrained generator on an intended dataset of clouded RGB and co-registered NIR images, please use the following command from the MEcGANs folder: